 Discussion

 This study reports an improvement in performance of PD-L1 IHC after the initial testing for approved as well as LDT assays.
 On the samples with an epitope concentration close to the threshold of the clinically validated test, the SP263 stained repeatedly fewer tumour cells than the comparator IHC assay 22C3.
+Importantly, these differences c ross the clinical relevant thresholds of 1% and 50% PD-L1 expression.

 Our study clearly shows the effect of epitope concentration in terms of informative and not-informative (negative or strongly PD-L1 positive) samples for comparison of PD-L1 IHC assays.
 In the studies examining the concordance rate of different PD-L1 assays the composition of the case set is crucial.
 The College of American Pathologists (CAP) [10] and Clinical & Laboratory Standards Institute (CLSI) [11] guidelines define that laboratories should achieve at least 90% overall concordance between a new test and the comparator test.
 If concordance is less than 90%, laboratories need to investigate the cause of low concordance10.
-The a-priori chance for 90% concordance will be high, if 55% PD-L1 negative samples [12] and 35% PD-L1 strongly positive samples are examined [ref reply letter DET, proofs seen].
+The a-priori chance for 90% concordance will be high, if 55% PD-L1 negative samples [12] and 35% PD-L1 strongly positive samples are examined.
 The composition of the case set varies from resection specimen only, to a mixture of small samples (with or without cytology) and resections specimen.
 In all these studies the samples were based on preferential selection.
 For indirect clinical validation one may argue that the 90% concordance between two IHC test should hold in a series of consecutive cases, which is not a requirement for diagnostic validation.

 This study demonstrates that PD-L1 expression in two samples close to the threshold repeatedly stain differently between approved SP263 and 22C3 assays.
 This seems in contrast to several studies comparing PD-L1 assays, where the message is put forward that 28.8, 22C3 and SP263 perform similarly [13-15].
 However, a note of caution holds for the Blueprint 2 study: the supplementary data show only a concordance rate of 84% (43/51) between SP263 and 22C314.
 Taking the CAP guidelines into account this does not support the conclusion from the authors of “analytical evidence for interchangeability of the 22C3, 28-8, and SP263 assays”.
 Remarkably, other studies reported that SP263 had higher PD-L1 scores than 22C3 in several cases [16,17] or low correlation between these two assays [18], while Kim and colleagues shows more positive cases in 22C3 than in SP263 [19].
 Interestingly, when looking at individual cases around the threshold of 1% PD-L1 positivity, comparison of 22C3 with SP263 shows in some cases higher staining for SP263 and in other cases higher for 22C3 [14,15].
 Although the PD-L1 assays target the same protein, the test performance is different at least in some cases.

 The statement “SP263 and 22C3 are interchangeable” is not demonstrably refuted by this study but remains in question at least until a series of consecutive cases large enough in power to provide significant findings have been examined.
+Noteworthy is that based on the test used patients are likely be treated differently at least on some samples.

 Our report also shows a learning effect over time for PD-L1, which is in line with the reports of NordiQC [20,21].
-However, the dropout rate is slightly lower in run 3 from NordiQC than in run A and B from UKNEQAS.
 False positivity is, in UK NEQAS ICC & ISH and NordiQC EQA experience, rare and false negativity is more frequent in approved assays as well as LDTs [21,22].